A.B. (University of Michigan), J.D. (Georgetown University Law Center)

+Lloyd is a communication lawyer and a journalist.
 From 2009-2012 he served as an associate general counsel at the Federal Communications Commission, advising the Commission on how to promote diverse participation in the communications field with a focus on research into critical information needs and broadband adoption by low-income populations.
-His other government service includes time on the Clinton Transition Team, and working in the personnel office of the Clinton White House, focusing on the National Council for the Arts and advising the domestic policy office on the relationship between arts and commerce and public diplomacy.
+His other government service includes time on the Clinton Transition Team, and working in the personnel office of the Clinton White House.
+He also served as a member of the Biden Policy Committee on Innovation, serving on the subcommittees on Digital Equity and Anchor Institutions.